 Cause Solution The device is attached to a SATA port that has been hidden in Computer Setup.
-1. Check SATA cable connections.
-Run the Computer Setup utility, and be sure that Device Available is selected for the device's SATA port in Advanced &gt; Port Options.
+Check SATA cable connections. beer mader in Compater Setup.
+Run the Computer Setup utility, and be sure that Device Available is selected for the device's SATA port in Advanced > Port Options.
 Boot order is not correct.
-Run the Computer Setup utility, and change the boot sequence in Advanced > Boot Options .
+Run the Computer Setup utility, and change the boot sequence in Advanced > Boot Options.
 Hard drive is damaged.
-Observe whether the front panel power light is blinking red and whether beeps are heard.
+Observe whether the front panel power light is blinking red and whether any beeps are heard.
 See the Worldwide Limited Warranty for terms and conditions.